cfjedimaster/edamamwrapper/readme.md

 * `min_calories` and `max_calories`: Values representing the minimum and maximum desired calories.
 * `min_time` and `max_time`: Values representing the minimum and maximum desired cooking time in minutes.
 * `excluded`: An array of ingredients that should not be present in the results.

+### API Result
+The result of the `recipeSearch` call is an object with the following properties:

+* `count`: The total number of results.
+* `results`: An array of recipe results.
+See the [API docs](https://developer.edamam.com/edamam-docs-recipe-api) for what is included in each recipe result.
+* `from`: Zero-based index representing where your results begin.
+* `to`: Represents the requested upper range of your results (and where you could begin your next search if implementing paging).
+* `more`: A boolean representing if more results are available.